-- overseeing accounting and financial reporting process; - selecting, retaining and replacing independent auditors and evaluating their qualifications, independence and performance; - reviewing and approving scope of the annual audit and audit fees;
+overseeing our accounting and financial reporting processes;

-- monitoring rotation of partners of independent auditors on engagement team as required by law; - discussing with management and independent auditors the results of annual audit and review of quarterly financial statements; - reviewing adequacy and effectiveness of internal control policies and procedures; - · approving retention of independent auditors to perform any proposed permissible non-audit services; - overseeing internal audit functions and annually reviewing Audit Committee charter and committee performance; - · preparing the Audit Committee report that the SEC requires in our annual proxy statement; and - · reviewing and evaluating the performance of the Audit Committee, including compliance with its charter.
+- selecting, retaining and replacing our independent auditors and evaluating their qualifications, independence and performance; - reviewing and approving scope of the annual audit and audit fees; - monitoring the rotation of the partners of our independent auditors on our engagement team as required by law; - · discussing with management and independent auditors the results of the annual audit and review of quarterly financial statements; - reviewing the adequacy and effectiveness of our internal control policies and procedures; - approving the retention of our independent auditors to perform any proposed permissible non-audit services; - overseeing the internal audit functions; - · preparing the Audit Committee report that the SEC requires in our annual proxy statement; and - · reviewing and evaluating the performance of the Audit Committee, including compliance with its charter.

-The Audit Committee met once during fiscal 2015.
+The Audit Committee held eight meetings during fiscal 2016.